 The observation period begins with the officer conducting a mouth check.
-This can either be a physical inspection, or the officer simply asking the subject if they have anything in their mouth.
+This can either be a physical inspection or the officer can simply ask the subject if they have anything in their mouth.
 Once the mouth check is complete, the observation period has begun.
 The following is a statement that must be sworn to, every time an officer conducts a BAC test:

 “Observe” Doesn’t Necessarily Mean Visual Observation

 In 2013, a Washington Appellate Court chipped away at the requirement for direct, 100% visual observation.
 The Court in State v.
-Mashek 177 Wn.App 749 ruled that the observation “need not be strictly visual but, rather, can be a combination of other senses….”
+Mashek , 177 Wn.App 749, ruled that the observation “need not be strictly visual but, rather, can be a combination of other senses….”
 The Court lowered the bar and said as long as there is “prima facie evidence” (evidence of sufficient circumstances that would support a logical and reasonable inference of the facts sought to be proved) that the person did not vomit, eat, drink, smoke, or have foreign substances in their mouth for 15 minutes before the test, then the test is valid.
-Basically the Court indicated that an officer can use a combination of any number of their senses to keep an individual under their observation.

-This Mashek Decision Is An Obstacle, But It Is Not Insurmountable
+The Mashek Decision Is An Obstacle, But Not Insurmountable